Bruges: Toponymy

-The name probably derives from the Old Dutch for 'bridge': brugga.
-Also compare Middle Dutch brucge, brugge (or brugghe, brigghe, bregghe, brogghe), and modern Dutch bruggenhoofd ('bridgehead') and brug ('bridge').
-The form brugghe would be a southern Dutch variant.
-The Dutch word and the English bridge both derive from Proto-Germanic *brugjō-.

 History

 Origins

 Bruges was a location of coastal settlement during prehistory.
 This Bronze Age and Iron Age settlement are unrelated to medieval city development.
 In the Bruges area, the first fortifications were built after Julius Caesar's conquest of the Menapii in the first century BC, to protect the coastal area against pirates.
 The Franks took over the whole region from the Gallo-Romans around the fourth century and administered it as the Pagus Flandrensis.
-The Viking incursions of the ninth century prompted Count Baldwin I of Flanders to reinforce the Roman fortifications; trade soon resumed with England and Scandinavia.
+The Viking incursions of the ninth century prompted Count Baldwin I of Flanders to reinforce the Roman fortifications.
+Whilst the Viking raids led to the decline of Dorestad, Quentovic and Domburg as harbors for trade with England, the Baltic Sea area and Scandinavia, Bruges was able to fill that gap.
 Early medieval habitation starts in the ninth and tenth centuries on the Burgh terrain, probably with a fortified settlement and church.
+Bruges gained some fame as destination for pilgrimage, when the relics of Saint Donatian of Reims were brought to the town and venerated in the St. Donatian's church.
+Saint Donatian became the patron saint of Bruges.